hashicorp/terraform/website/source/docs/providers/contentful/r/contentful_locale.html.markdown

 * `code` - (Required) Language code.

-* `fallback_code` - (Required) If no content exists for a requested locale, the Delivery API will return content in this locale.
+* `fallback_code` - (Optional) If no content exists for a requested locale, the Delivery API will return content in this locale.

 * `optional` - (Optional) The default locale used for new content types.